 OUR HISTORY

-As church membership increased, the First Presbyterian Church found need in a larger building to serve as their church.
-In 1857, the wood frame was replaced by a brick construction that costed $12,000.
+As church membership increased, the First Presbyterian Church found need for a larger building to serve as their church.
+In 1857, the wood frame was replaced by a brick construction that cost $12,000.
 During the 1880’s, the First Presbyterian Church moved locations again to the East Highland School.
-However, when a tornado struck the town on June 17, 1882, the church was left with severe damages and eventually deemed unsafe to use.
-The last service in the old church was held in 1897, and the new church, which was constructed for $15,000 in the same site, was dedicated in 1898.
-At that time, the German Presbyterian Church located on South Jefferson St had closed and joined the First Presbyterian Church.
+However, when a tornado struck the town on June 17, 1882, the church was left with severe damage and eventually deemed unsafe to use.
+The last service in the old church was held in 1887, and the new church, which was constructed for $15,000 on the same site, was dedicated in 1898.
+At that time, the German Presbyterian Church located on South Jefferson Street had closed and joined the First Presbyterian Church. |

 The new building served the congregation for over 65 years until a fire broke out and severely damaged the structure on December 31, 1965.
-The First Presbyterian Church then moved to its current location, 902 S Walnut St, which was dedicated on February 11, 1968.
-In 1990, the church celebrated its 150th Anniversary, and in 1999, the church began its remodeling project of replacing the tower and the roof, as well as repairing the parking lot.
+The First Presbyterian Church then built a new building at 902 South Walnut Street, which was dedicated on February 11, 1968.

 Our Missions and Outreach